When a person loses everything in a disaster, they shouldn't lose hope too.

 Praise God!
 We respond to disasters year-round, so our need for Shepherds is always growing.

-Click here for a one-page overview to print and share with others.
+Click here for a one-page overview of Shepherding to print and share with others.

 DRS teams consist of trained volunteers like you who work in partnership with the Church and dedicated ADRN staff members to shepherd families through the recovery process, walking with them every step of the way until they’re back on their feet and in safe and clean homes.